kwilkins/dnd/west-marches/down-time-actions.md

 Downtime options:
 * Look badass(level 0)
-* Buy xp, 1-to-1 for silver, can only ascend to level 3 AND your highest character level(level 1)
+* Buy xp, 1-to-1 for silver, can only ascend to level 3 AND the level your highest character has achieved(level 1)

 Improve this feature to level 2 to gain the following feature:
 * Increase max level to 7